solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 latency is directly tied to the solana user experience; it can serve as a proxy metric for finalization time.

-By setting thresholds at 75% and 25%, This proposal very roughly targets a 50% block utilization.
+By setting thresholds at 75% and 25%, this proposal very roughly targets a 50% block utilization.
 It is important to recognize that validator hardware is inhomogeneous, and block producing capacity will vary from node to node.
 If the average utilization is too high, it means that the protocol is throttling nodes